Finbuckle/Finbuckle.MultiTenant/docs/Stores.md

 ## Accessing the Store at Runtime

-The multitenant store can be accessed at runtime to add, remote, or retreieve a `TenantInfo` in addition to any startup configuration the store implementation may offer (such as the `appSettings.json` configuration supported by the In-Memory Store).
+The multitenant store can be accessed at runtime to add, remote, or retrieve a `TenantInfo` in addition to any startup configuration the store implementation may offer (such as the `appSettings.json` configuration supported by the In-Memory Store).

 The multitenant store is registered as a singleton in the app's service collection.
-Access it via dependecy injection by including an `IMultiTenantStore` constructor parameter, action method parameter marked with `[FromService]`, or the `HttpContext.RequestServices` service provider instance.
+Access it via dependency injection by including an `IMultiTenantStore` constructor parameter, action method parameter marked with `[FromService]`, or the `HttpContext.RequestServices` service provider instance.

 ## IMultiTenantStore and Custom Stores
 All multitenant stores derive from `IMultiTenantStore` and must implement `TryAdd`, `TryRemove`, and `GetByIdentifierAsync` methods. `GetByIdentifierAsync` should return null if there is no suitable tenant match.